nycu-ucr/L25GC/README.md

 ```

 #### 2. Clone the l25gc into host 2
-In the host 2, it should be installed both L^2^5GC and free5GC.
-We list the commands in step 3 and step 4 for installing L^2^5GC and free5GC, respectively.
+In host 2, you need to install both L^2^5GC and free5GC.
+We list the commands in Step 3 and Step 4 for installing L^2^5GC and free5GC, respectively.
 ```shell
 $ cd $HOME
 $ git clone https://github.com/nycu-ucr/l25gc.git